Can counterfactual explanations of AI systems' predictions skew lay users' causal intuitions about the world? If so, can we correct for that?: Introduction

 A significant body of research on CF explanations can be found in cognitive science and psychology.
-One result, here, is that CF explanations often convey causal relations \cite{byrne2016counterfactual,byrne2019counterfactuals}.
+Some of the results of this research suggest that CF explanations often convey causal relations \cite{byrne2007precis,byrne2016counterfactual,byrne2019counterfactuals,thompson2002reasoning} and that making causal judgments often requires comparing actual and relevant counterfactual situations \cite{gerstenberg2021counterfactual,wells1989mental}.
 For example, taking painkillers can have side effects such as fatigue.
-People would judge that a runner who sprained an ankle and took painkiller \emph{A} which has fatigue as one of its side effects to have caused poor performance and loss of the race when they are aware of an alternative painkiller \emph{B} without side effects.
+In a situation where a runner sprained an ankle and took painkiller \emph{A} which has fatigue as one of its side effects, people would judge that painkiller \emph{A} has caused poor performance and loss of the race when they are aware of an alternative painkiller \emph{B} without side effects.
 Here people formed a CF:~if the runner had taken painkiller \emph{B}, she would not have had the side effects.
 However, when painkiller \emph{B} also leads to side effects, people judge painkiller \emph{A} to have less causal impact on the race outcome:~even if the runner had taken \emph{B}, she still would have had side effects \cite{mccloy2002semifactual}.